 In business relations and conduct of company activities, RINA has undertaken to act in a clear and correct way, with conduct characterized by loyalty, sense of responsibility and good faith.

-The ideal moving force of the Ethical Code is concerned with the reciprocal advantage that all interested parties can receive, by conforming to reciprocal and cooperative ethical conduct.
+The ideal moving force of the code of ethics is concerned with the reciprocal advantage that all interested parties can receive, by conforming to reciprocal and cooperative ethical conduct.

 Health, Safety and Environment are three important values which form the basis of the RINA Group entrepreneurial philosophy and these apply to the statutory activities of RINA companies.
 These important concepts are recalled in the Policy relevant to Health, Safety and the Environment, a document which identifies the philosophy through which RINA intends to pursue its entrepreneurial goals.